Kim Kraft

 IES Alonso Cano, Dúrcal, Spain

-• Design engaging and interactive lessons for English language learners in a bilingual Spanish high school
+• Designed engaging and interactive lessons for English language learners in a bilingual Spanish high school

-• Assist the lead Spanish teacher with English instruction in CLIL courses including: Biology, History, Physics, Geography, Technology, and Math
+• Assisted the lead teacher with English instruction in Content and Language Integrated Learning (CLIL)

 Assistant Teaching Professor and Academic Adviser